AdobeDocs/platform-learn.en/help/tutorial-migrate-target-websdk/update-audiences.md

 }
 ```

-For more information and best practices, refer to the dedicated documentation about about [profile scripts](https://experienceleague.adobe.com/docs/target/using/audiences/visitor-profiles/profile-parameters.html).
+For more information and best practices, refer to the dedicated documentation about [profile scripts](https://experienceleague.adobe.com/docs/target/using/audiences/visitor-profiles/profile-parameters.html).

 ## Update parameter tokens for dynamic content

-If you have any offers, recommendations designs, or activities that leverage [dynamic content replacement](https://experienceleague.adobe.com/docs/target/using/experiences/offers/passing-profile-attributes-to-the-html-offer.html), they may need to be updated accordingly to account for the new XDM parameter names.
+If you have any offers, recommendations designs, or activities that use [dynamic content replacement](https://experienceleague.adobe.com/docs/target/using/experiences/offers/passing-profile-attributes-to-the-html-offer.html), they may need to be updated accordingly to account for the new XDM parameter names.

 Depending on how you are using token replacement for mbox parameters, you may be able to enhance your existing setup to account for both old and new parameter names.
-In other situations, such as JSON offers where custom JavaScript code is not possible, you will likely need to create copies or make updates after the migration is complete and live on your production site.
+However, in situations where custom JavaScript code is not possible, such as in JSON offers, you should create copies and make updates after the migration is complete and live on your production site.

 Example JSON offer: